mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 #### 3.4.7 Google Maps Integration Settings

-**FR-RSVP-033:** Store admins must be able to configure Google Maps integration:
+**FR-RSVP-033:** Store admins must be able to configure Reserve with Google integration:

-- Enable/disable Google Maps Reserve integration
+- Enable/disable Reserve with Google integration
+- Connect store's Google Business Profile to the reservation system
-- Configure Google Maps API credentials (API key, service account)
+- Configure Reserve with Google API credentials (API key, service account, OAuth tokens)
-- Set up store location information for Google Maps
+- Set up store location and business information for Reserve with Google
-- Map store facilities to Google Maps reservation slots
+- Map store facilities to Reserve with Google reservation slots
-- View Google Maps integration status and sync health
+- View Reserve with Google integration status and sync health
+- Test and verify connection to Reserve with Google service

 #### 3.4.8 Signature Settings